Rob Mickey

 Robert Wood Johnson Scholar in Health Policy Research.
 In another life, I worked for five years in Prague

 at a European-American nonprofit organization involved in policy assistance and research, where I focused on ethnic politics in East Central Europe and the Balkans.
-Long before it was a gleam in the eye of the DPRK leadership and--worse--Californians, I grew up in Austin, Texas, where I spent a lot of time watching Landis Armstrong practice the guitar (he got
+I grew up in Austin, Texas, where I spent a lot of time watching my friend Landis Armstrong practice the guitar (he got

 really good).